jwAndroid/Noteapp/README.md

 ## Introduction
 - I developed it for notes.
-You can save content and titles, and you can synchronize your notes by signing up.
+- You can save content and titles, and you can synchronize your notes by signing up.
-It was made based on Firebase.
+- It was made based on Firebase.

 ## Development Environment
 - Android Studio
 - JAVA
+- Firebase RealTime Database

 ## Application Version
 - minSdkVersion : 21
 - targetSdkVersion : 30

 ## APIs
 - NONE

-## Database
-- Firebase